Downlink/test/Readme.md

 *m2m* can run alongside with other applications from your remote devices or endpoints.

 You can set multiple *channel data* or *HTTP API* resources on your device servers.
-If your remote endpoint is a Raspberry Pi, you can set *GPIO objects* as device resources directly from the API.
+If your remote endpoint is a Raspberry Pi, you can set *GPIO resources* directly from the API.

 Your device servers will be accessible through its user assigned *device id* from client applications.